May 24, 2023

 Make sure the filter and return air grill are clean.
 The ductwork may need insulation and sealing.
 In a manufactured home, the crossover ducts may be disconnected or damaged.
 PUD 3's duct sealing program may be able to help.
 Call (360) 426-0777.

-Scheduling a FREE in-home energy audit with a PUD 3 Conservation Technician is a great way to determine the highest consumers of electricity in a home, and to see if the household qualifies for incentives on increasing a home's insulation or an energy efficient heating system.
-Call the PUD 3 conservation department to schedule an energy audit today at (360) 426-0777.
+Contacting the PUD 3 energy efficiency team is a great way to learn how to leverage information from your advanced meter to identify the highest consumers of electricity in your home.
+You can also discuss if your household qualifies for incentives on increasing a home's insulation or an energy efficient heating system.
+Call us today at (360) 426-0777 to learn more.